sdetweil/wyoming-google/README.md

 ```
 ## create the Google api Credentials file
 open the [Cloud Cloud Console](https://console.cloud.google.com/welcome)

 you must create a billing account, for charging any usage overages.
+select the billing topic from the hamburger menu  next to **Google Cloud**
 see https://cloud.google.com/speech-to-text/pricing for current plans and pricing

-click the Projects dropdown, and dialog will open, with **New Poject**  in the top right to create a new project, or select an existing project from the list
+click the Projects dropdown, and dialog will open, with **New Project**  in the top right to create a new project, or select an existing project from the list

 Enable billing for your project.
-  select the billing account you created above
+  Select the billing account you created above

 [Enable the Cloud Speech API.]
 (https://cloud.google.com/apis/docs/getting-started?&_ga=2.5874800.-2145743521.1702741829#enabling_apis)

 ENABLE THE API - For more info see **Cloud Speech API Pricing** (for normal usage it will be free)

-Create a new service account, then select the **service account** info from the left navigation pane
+Create a new service account,
+select the Credentials link in the **APIs and services** menu entry (from the hamburger menu  next to **Google Cloud**)

+click **Create credentials** and select **Service Account** (this gives you background callable usage of the enabled apis)

+enter a name of the service account that means something to you.
+click Done

+click the name of the service account you just created
+click the keys tab
+click add key
+click json

 ## loaded into the /config folder as credentials.json
-when viewing the page of service accounts, select the 3 dots to the right of the service account you want the
-credentials for, and select json.

 this will open the save as dialog to allow you to download and save the json file locally
 the name needs to be **credentials.json** and placed in this project **config** folder

+##note: <br>
+you cannot download the same credentials  file again.
+you can create a NEW key and get a NEW file, only.

 ## test run the speech to text using the microphon on this machine
 execute the command